Microwave-free vector magnetometry with nitrogen-vacancy centers along a single axis in diamond: Magnetometry Method

-Figure\,\ref{fig:fullscan}\,(b) shows PL the signal as a function of the axial magnetic field with zero transverse fields.
-A remarkably sharp feature around 102.4\,mT, zoomed-in in the inset, reveals the GSLAC.
-In the inset, several additional features are visible which probably can be associated with cross-relaxation with the nearby spin bath\,\cite{wickenbrock2016microwave,Hall2016,Armstrong1,AcostaPRB2010}.
+Figure\,\ref{fig:fullscan}\,(b) shows the PL signal as a function of the axial magnetic field with zero transverse fields.
+A remarkably sharp feature around 102.4\,mT, zoomed-in in the inset, indicates the GSLAC.
+In the inset, several additional features are visible which can be attributed to cross-relaxation with the nearby spin bath\,\cite{wickenbrock2016microwave,hall2016detection,armstrong2010nv,AcostaPRB2010}.
 A detailed study of these features is currently being conducted and will be presented in a separate manuscript.
 Transverse fields couple the $|m_s=0\rangle$ and $|m_s=-1\rangle$ magnetic sublevel manifold and therefore affect contrast and amplitude of the GSLAC feature.
 Traces of the GSLAC feature for several transverse fields in the range of $\pm$0.06\,mT, are depicted in Fig.\,\ref{fig:fullscan}\,(c).
 The amplitudes of the GSLAC feature as a function of transverse field is indicated by the trace-colored dots and connected with the black line.
-In summary, the GSLAC contrast exhibits a relatively narrow ($\approx$ 38\,$\mu$T) feature as a function of transverse magnetic field centered around zero field.
+In summary, the GSLAC contrast exhibits a relatively narrow (FWHM$\approx$\,38\,$\mu$T) magnetic resonance feature as a function of transverse magnetic field centered around zero transverse field.

 In order to describe the vector sensing mechanism, we first analyze the Hamiltonian of the triplet ground state around the GSLAC.
 The system can be modelled by only considering $|m_s=0\rangle$ and $|m_s=-1\rangle$.
-The $|m_s=+1\rangle$ is ignored because it is far separated in energy from the $|m_s=0\rangle$ state which is preferentially populated under optical excitation\,\cite{NatureSingleNV1}.
-With the hyperfine interaction between the NV electron spin and the nuclear spin of the intrinsic nitrogen atom, the Hamiltonian is expressed in the basis of \{$m_s,m_I$\}.
+The $|m_s=+1\rangle$ is ignored in the following because it is at a much higher energy than the $|m_s=0\rangle$ state which is preferentially populated under optical excitation\,\cite{NatureSingleNV1}.
+With the hyperfine interaction between the NV electron spin and the nuclear spin of the intrinsic nitrogen atom (for details see \cite{auzinsh2018hyperfine}), the Hamiltonian is expressed in the basis of \{$m_s,m_I$\}.
 Here we write a two-level Hamiltonian in the subspace \{$|0,+1\rangle,|-1,+1\rangle$\} since the spins are efficiently polarized to the $|0,1\rangle$ state for a $^{14}$N-V center\,\cite{PhysRevApplied.6.064001} under optical excitation.
+For a given NV center, we define the $z$-axis along the symmetry axis of the center.
 In the presence of an arbitrary magnetic field $\mathbf{B}=(\mathrm{B}_x,\mathrm{B}_y,\mathrm{B}_z)$ and neglecting the nuclear Zeeman shift, the reduced Hamiltonian is given by